Yoni Z: Personal life

-In April 2025, at age 33, Zigelboum married Ashley Eden of Mexico City.
+On January 13, 2025, Zigelboum announced his engagement to Ashley Eden, a financial technology professional from Mexico City.
+They got married on April 27, 2025, in Brooklyn, New York, and had a daughter in March 2025.
+As of 2026 he lives in the Upper East Side of Manhattan, New York.

 In May 2024, he was injured in a motorcycle accident in Rome when the Vespa bike he was riding was caught in a pothole, leading him to break bones in seven places.
-He was evacuated back to the United States ten days later, and recovered over a year of physical therapy, during which he cancelled all performances.
+He was evacuated back to the United States ten days later, and spent over a year recovering through physical therapy, during which he cancelled all performances.